waseem18/Hacks/README.md

 Hacks
 ============
-A Linux terminal client to find upcoming Hackathons nearby or at a particulat location.
+A Linux terminal client to find upcoming Hackathons near you or at a particular location.

 Installation
 --------------